nmsr1196/Multi_Pass/README.md

 THIS PROJECT USES CIRCUITPYTHON

-The code file 'MultiPass_SR.py' has to be changed to 'code.py' for the QT Py 2040.
+The code file 'MultiPass_SR.py' has to be changed to 'code.py' for the QT Py 2040 or QT Py SAMD with Flash chip (https://www.adafruit.com/product/4763).

 WIRING: